suvancha9866/TheBigShort/README.md

 Either the factors were negatively or positively correlated with each factor so we took the strongest negative or positive correlations and then ran a linear regression on the factors as predictors and the loan default being the outcome.

+There are some important factors to look at one of them is that the FFF - The overnight rates bank charge with each other to keep their reserves.
+B BPS- Bassis points 1 basis point is 0.01%
+NII - Net interest income, the income banks earn from their interest after direct expenses Loan Default - We took the amount where the loans have not been paid for more than 90 days.

+History
+The Federal Reserve is the central bank of the United States and is responsible for maintaing the cost of money.
+It as a dual mandate keeping unemployment and inflation stable.
+The Federal Reserve was created after the banking crisis in 1907 where banks collapsed because of no authority to keep trust of people.
+The Federal Reserve works seperately from the other governments and is reponsible for maintaining the money supply.
+It is referred to as the M2 Money supply.

+Recent Events
+It is important to understand liquidity to understand our project.
+In the past it took lesser hikes to get deep in the markets.
+We found that when we did correlation testing